Delta Air Lines Flight 1080: Near stall

+Returning to the airport

+With some controllability established, the crew made a turn towards the airport.
+The crew, after lining up with the runway, attempted an instrument approach.
+This approach was successful in getting the aircraft on the ground.
+Reverse thrust was used on all the engines, heavily on engines 1 & 3, with low power on engine 2.
+The crew taxied the aircraft back to the gate and passengers were disembarked and re-booked onto another flight.

+Investigation

-An investigation found that the pressurization and depressurization of the L-1011 during flight cycles had caused water to be pushed inside a bearing, heavily corroding it and causing it to become jammed during a routine control surfaces check prior to takeoff.
+The investigation found that the pressurization and depressurization of the L-1011 during multiple flight cycles had caused water to be pushed inside the left elevator aft drive quadrant (also referred to as the bell crank), heavily corroding it and causing it to become jammed during a routine control surfaces check prior to takeoff.
 The FAA issued an emergency airworthiness directive instructing airlines to do a check of the bearing.
 This verification, however, was not sufficient to prevent takeoff with a jammed elevator; and a similar incident followed two months later.
 The FAA then made it mandatory for crews to inspect the elevators before each takeoff.

+Aftermath

-As a result of the incidents, Lockheed redesigned the elevator systems to be redundant upon failure of the bearings, as well as adding a seal to the bearing and a deflector to reduce the amount of water contacting the part.
+As a result of the incident, Lockheed redesigned the elevator systems to be redundant upon failure of the bearings, as well as adding a seal to the bearing and a deflector to reduce the amount of water contacting the part.
 Lockheed also modified the pilot's manual to improve the Pitch Axis Control Assist Procedures.
 The FAA further made it mandatory for pilots to be informed of these changes.

-For his skill in landing the crippled airplane, the captain, Jack McMahan, was awarded the FAA's Distinguished Service Award.
-The airplane was repaired and continued to fly for Delta until 1985.
-It was subsequently sold to American Trans Air, where it was registered with the tail number "N187AT".
-The airplane was scrapped in 2002.
+For his skill in landing the crippled aircraft, the captain, Jack McMahan, was awarded the FAA's Distinguished Service Award.